-We however teach the same pivot foot everytime no matter where you are on the court, believing that this is easier and more natural for the player.
-So the left foot is the pivot foot for right-handed players, and the right foot is the pivot foot for lefties, no matter where on the court.
+We however teach the same pivot foot everywhere on the court, believing that this is easier and more natural for most players.
+The left foot is the pivot foot for right-handed players, and the right foot is the pivot foot for lefties, no matter where on the court.

-There are two techniques in receiving the perimeter pass, depending on the amount of space between the receiver and the defender.
+How to get into triple treat position when catching a pass on the perimeterThere are two techniques in receiving the perimeter pass, depending on the amount of space between the receiver and the defender.

-Catch the ball in a position to shoot, squared up to the hoop.
+1. Situation #1.
+Plenty of space between receiver and the defender.Catch the ball in a position to shoot, squared up to the hoop.
 As you meet the pass, you are turning your body to face the hoop.
 You want to receive this pass with your shooting hand, and as the pass arrives, you "jump behind it", catch it and land with both feet squared up to the hoop.
 Your left foot now is your pivot foot (for right-handed players), and jab step with the right foot.

-The receiver should move toward the ball and catch it with both hands extended, extend the inside foot (closest to the basket and defender) with back to the defender and protect the ball with the body.
-Now here's where many average players go wrong... many will immediately start to dribble here, instead of making the aggressive pivot and facing the defender.
+2. Situation #2.
+Tightly guarded with the defender up close on the receiver.The receiver should move toward the ball and catch it with both hands extended.
+Extend the inside foot (closest to the basket and defender) with your back to the defender to protect the ball with the body.
+Now here's where many average players go wrong - many will immediately start to dribble here, instead of making the aggressive pivot and facing the defender.
 Make a quick, hard pivot into triple threat position (while protecting the ball).
-(Note this will be a front pivot if the pass is coming from the point and you are on the left wing O3 position, and a reverse pivot if you are coming from the right wing O2 position).
+(Note this will be a front pivot if the pass is coming from the point and you are on the left wing O3 position, and a reverse pivot if you are coming from the right wing position).
 You can now make the jab step, and if the defender is up close on you, you can often take it to the hoop.

-Here is a move you can make when receiving the pass with the defender up close.
+3. "Catch and Go"Here is a move you can make when receiving the pass with the defender up close.
 I call it "catch and go".
 Once again, move toward the pass, and catch the ball, protecting it with your body.
 Quickly reverse pivot and this time, swing the ball "over the top", and make the quick step and drive in a straight line to the hoop.

 Five basic outside moves from triple-threat position: